 Range of eggshell color: Pale light blue, blue-green to light minty green, with about 10% of hens laying a brown egg.

 The Lakeshore Egger can produce an average of 270 eggs in the first year of lay.
-As a producer of marketable colored eggs, this new breed performs essentially as well as the best layers of brown and white eggs.
+As a producer of marketable colored eggs, this new breed can perform essentially as well as the better layers of brown and white eggs.

 $3 premium for this rare breed.Read More...